|

 (photograph courtesy of Craig Reinbrecht)

-Here is a good shot of the aluminum channel with the attachment pegs in place.
+Here is a shot of the latches, bolted to the

 (photograph courtesy of Craig Reinbrecht)